 In this course, students will have the opportunity to identify and select a topic to be critically investigated.
 This research should be anchored in an area related to the critical, non-theological study of the religious phenomenon.
 This research must be translated into a publishable essay, which will be submitted as a conclusive work.
 This essay must make an original contribution in the selected research area.
 Likewise, it must demonstrate the theoretical, methodological, and analytical skills of the student, in order to evidence the constructive accumulation of their postgraduate studies in the Program of the Master of Arts in Religion of the SEPR.
-It is expected that, in this introductory course, students will culminate with a research proposal that includes: the formulation of a research problem, the preparation of a study justification, the formulation of a research question, a literature review, and the preparation of a study methodology.
+It is expected that, in this introductory course, students will culminate with a research proposal that includes: the formulation of a research question, a literature review, and the preparation of a study methodology.
 (1 credit)